Cvsssss/Compilers_Team07/FLEX/README.md

-The flex implementation is in the directory with the name of implementation itself, the other folders are a prove to show that all of the team members understand how the lexer works given a certain input, the development architecture we are going to use is microservices, so that 3 team members include code modules to the main code without any malfunction
+The flex implementation is in the directory with the name of implementation itself, the other folders are a prove to show that all of the team members understand how the lexer works given a certain input, the development architecture we are going to use is microservices, so that 3 team members include code modules to the main code without any malfunctions.